This post contains affiliate links

 1. Where did I get the transfer paper?

-I bought mine at Joann’s Fabrics, but the actual company that makes the paper is called June Tailor, HERE is a direct link to the paper page
+I bought mine at Joann’s Fabrics, but the actual company that makes the paper is called June Tailor, and you can purchase it on Amazon HERE.

 2. Do you need a special printer?